Repository setup

 1. In your repository’s landing page on GitHub, click on the green button that says < > Code.
 In the HTTPS tab option, copy the URL that appears there.

 2. Go back to the server.
-In the terminal, run pwd (print working directory) to make sure we’ll be cloning into the desired location (inside the EDS-220 directory).
-The ouput should look like:
+In the terminal, run pwd (print working directory) to make sure you’re cloning into the desired location (this hsould be inside the EDS-220 directory).
+After you run pwd you should get a file path that looks like this:

 /Users/c_galazgarcia/MEDS/EDS-220/

 1. Run git clone URL.
-You should see the directory appear in the folder navigation bar to the left
+The directory should appear in the folder navigation bar to the left.

 3. Update your name and push changes